Skip to content

 Some sponsors ask for too much, like “call 1-800-BUY-NOW.”

-Instead, a call-to-action should be manageable and doable.
+Instead, a call to action should be manageable and doable.

 For example, “click to see further content.”